johnttaylor/colony.core/src/Cpl/Dm/README.txt

 /** @namespace Cpl::Dm

-The 'DM' namespace is the root name space for a Data Model centric Run Time Environment.
+The 'Dm' namespace is the root name space for a Data Model centric Run Time Environment.

 The Rte namespace is multi-threaded data driven paradigm that provides a